 Food in Pennsylvania

 On the streets of Philadelphia, you can buy big, warm, soft pretzels that make a great snack.
-Philadelphians eat their soft pretzels with mustard.
+People in Philadelphia eat their soft pretzels with mustard.

 Philadelphia is the birthplace of the ice cream soda.
 Sweet cream was used for a drink that also used syrup and carbonated water.
 Someone substituted ice cream for the sweet cream, and the first ice cream sodas were a big hit.
 Other Philadelphia foods include cheese steaks, water ice - flavored crushed ice - and tastycakes - baked snack foods.